stevegnewman/form-generator/README.md

 ---

 ## Using the app
 When the app is running goto [http://localhost:3000](http://localhost:3000) to view the form.
-Open the developer console in dev tools to view the output from form submissions.
-For clarity, the state object is logged as well as the key value pairs.
+Open the developer console in dev tools to view the output from form submissions where the form values are logged as key value pairs.

 ---